The New England Journal of Medicine August 29, 2019

 Setting

-Population Patients with type 2 diabetes at high cardiovascular risk (aged ≥50 years with established cardiovascular or chronic kidney disease, or aged ≥60 years with ≥1 cardiovascular risk factor).
+Population Patients with type 2 diabetes at high cardiovascular risk (aged 50 years or older with established cardiovascular or chronic kidney disease, or aged 60 years or older with cardiovascular risk factors only).

-Outcome Time to first occurrence of major adverse cardiovascular events (MACE), defined as cardiovascular death, non-fatal myocardial infarction, or non-fatal stroke.
+Outcome Time to first occurrence of a major adverse cardiovascular event (MACE), defined as a composite of death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke.

 Study Limitations